Champagne Classification

 The combination of sugar and an increase in temperature inside wine bottles produced carbon dioxide bubbles, a discovery that would eventually form the foundation of French wine makers' "method champenoise"

-The wine made from grapes in this area have a natural tendency to sparkle, but in the late 17th century Dom Perignon, cellar at the Benedictine abbey of Hautvillers near Épernay, discovered discovered that by blending grapes from different vineyards and mixing with wines from different harvests, the overall quality and uniformity improved and became more consistent in character.
-Perignon was the first to initiate the practice of aging, conserving and transporting champagne in bottles, and he is credited with being the first vintner to use corks to seal the wines of the thicker, English-made glass bottles that held up better under pressure.
+In the late 17th century Dom Perignon, cellar at the Benedictine abbey of Hautvillers , discovered that by blending grapes from different vineyards and mixing with wines from different harvests, the overall quality and uniformity improved and became more consistent in character.
+Perignon was the first to initiate the practice of aging, conserving and transporting wine in bottles, and he is credited with being the first vintner to use corks to seal the wines.
+He believed the wine bubbles to be a defect as did the King.
+In fact, the Church wanted to tame the effervescence which caused so many wine bottles to explode in the region's monastic cellars.
+Louis XIV did help to establish Champagne's royal status by drinking non sparkling red wine from Les Riceys almost exclusively.

 Champagne can be classified under 4 families of wines: